taylorfisher1012/world_happiness_trends/README.md

 Data Questions:
-1. What is the happiest country in the world?
+1. What is the happiest country in the world in 2023?

-2. Has the top 10 happiest countries changed drastically in the past 10 years?
+2. Has the top happiest countries changed drastically in the past 10 years?
 Is there a specific varible that correlates to a countries happiness?

 3. Does the number of paid days off by the countries government have a correlation to the happiness of the country?
+Does the average work hours have any correlation?

+4. How does affordability/accessability to healthcare correlate to the happiness of the country if at all?

+5. Do crime rates correlate to the happiness of a country?

 Known Challenges -
 The happiness index that was created by The Gallup Poll needed to be converted to a csv as it was originally an excel file.
 So, cleaning required checking each column to change or validate that is was in the correct data type for use in python.